naamagi/hanged-man/README.md

-#Hanged man game
+# Hanged man game

+**Version 1.0.0**

-Word guessing game, in the JS console log.
+Words guessing game, in the JS console log.

-##Subheader
+## Instructions

-You have 10 turns to guess the word.
+You have 10 turns to guess the word or one letter in the word.

+---

+## Contributors
+- Naama G.
+---
+## License & copyright

+&copy; Naama G.